 BitMEX Review 2023

 BitMEX offer the largest liquidity crypto trading environment anywhere.
-Contracts from $1.
-Compliant with global AML guidance, the platform offers cutting-edge crypto exchange and hedging.
+Contracts start from just $1.
+The firm is also compliant with global AML guidance and the platform offers cutting-edge crypto exchange and hedging.

 BitMEX is one of the top online exchanges for cryptocurrency trading.
 This review details the fees, the TestNet demo account, all mobile app info, plus the leverage and margin levels available.
 Read on to find out the strengths and weaknesses of the BitMEX exchange.